-A fitness tracker can be a great way to help you get -- or stay -- in shape, without the bulk of a full-blown.
-A fitness tracker holds you accountable for your physical activity and typically offers health features such as sleep tracking, monitoring, connected GPS and other fitness features that offer specific insights into your activity of choice.
-Your fitness tracking data is then shared with an app to give you a better look at your overall fitness.
+A fitness tracker can be a great way to help you get -- or stay -- in shape without needing an all-out.
+A fitness tracker holds you accountable for your physical activity with health and fitness smart features, such as sleep tracking, monitoring, blood oxygen monitoring, connected GPS and other insights into your daily activities.
+Your fitness tracking data is then shared with an app to give you a better view of your overall fitness.

-If you're looking for a fitness band that's even more discreet (and more affordable), you may also consider the Fitbit Inspire 2.
-You won't get the built-in GPS or mobile payment options, but it has the essentials when it comes to health and fitness including heart rate tracking, automatic workout detection and a detailed sleep tracker analysis with Fitbit Premium (free for a year with the purchase).
+If you're looking for a fitness band that's discreet (and more affordable), you may consider the Fitbit Luxe.
+You won't get the built-in GPS or mobile payment options, but it has health and fitness tracking essentials, including heart-rate monitoring, automatic workout detection and a detailed sleep analysis.

-For less than $40, the Mi Band 4 is the best value fitness tracker you can buy.
-This fitness watch packs most of the features you'd get in a more expensive fitness tracker, like an AMOLED touchscreen that's easy to see in sunlight, 24/7 heart rate and sleep tracking.
-Battery life is also second to none, as you'll get around two and a half weeks of use before you need to charge.
-The one thing this cheap fitness tracker does miss out on is workout variety; it can only detect running, walking, cycling or swimming, so any other workout like pilates or yoga would need to be tracked under the generic "exercise" type.
+For less than $50, the Mi Band 6 is the best value fitness tracker you can buy.
+Expect the same features you'd get in a more expensive fitness tracker, like an AMOLED touchscreen that's easy to see in sunlight, 24/7 heart rate and sleep tracking.
+Battery life is also second to none, as you'll get around two weeks of use before you need to charge.
+The main downside is that heart-rate tracking for intense workouts does tend to be spotty and some features like the voice assistant and contactless payments are not available in the US.

-It may be a few years old, but the cheaper Apple Watch Series 3 has everything you need in a fitness tracker but with added smartwatch features.
-Not only does it keep tabs on your health and activity like the rest of the trackers on this list, it also gives you access to dozens of fitness apps like Strava, Nike Training Club and Apple's own Fitness Plus, to guide you through any type of workout.
+The Series 7 may be the latest Apple Watch out there, but the cheaper Apple Watch SE has everything you need in a fitness tracker with added smartwatch features.
+Not only does this Apple Watch keep tabs on your health and activity like the rest of the trackers on this list, this fitness watch also gives you access to dozens of fitness apps like Strava, Nike Training Club and Apple's own Fitness Plus, to guide you through any type of workout.